Commentary by Melanie Maslow, MD, FACP, Associate Professor of Medicine, NYUSOM, Chief, Infectious Diseases, New York Harbor Healthcare System, NY

 Faculty Peer Reviewed

 Have you ever been annoyed that the computer systems at the three hospitals you work at are completely different?
-Have you ever had trouble piecing together …
+Have you ever had trouble …

 Case Presentation by Sameer Dhalla, MD, NYU Chief Resident